samstokes/samstokes.github.io/source/_posts/2015-01-31-confidence-not-quality.markdown

 >
 > "X isn't a core feature, so we don't need 100% confidence in it.
 Can we get to 80% confidence in a month?"
 >
 > "I guess we can run the prototype on its own servers so it won't harm the rest of the product.
-But we'll only be at 80%, so we'll probably have to spend more time fixing it after launch."
+But it could break, and we won't have monitoring, so we'll have to spend time after launch bringing it up to scratch."
 >
-> "That's okay, we can afford that time after launch."
+> "That's okay, we can afford that time after launch, and if it breaks we can handle the support calls."

+Confidence is something that translates well across job functions, and is something everyone can reason about.
+The "80%" numbers can be arbitrary, but everyone understands the difference between 50% (a coin toss) and 99% (pretty certain).
+Framing the discussion about confidence means you can actually have a reasonable discussion about tradeoffs.

+## Disagreement about confidence

+**TODO** restructure this section it's a mess

+**TODO** draw explicit links between confidence, degree of understanding, risk tolerance.

+Of course, this doesn't mean there will no longer be disagreements.
+People will have knowledge of different aspects of the decision being made, which will lead them to differing levels of confidence.
+People will differ in how confident they *prefer* to be in a given situation.

+These are *good* disagreements: they are the reason you had the discussion in the first place, rather than just having one person decide.
+You want to make sure you have sufficient confidence in all aspects of a product you are launching; not to push it out the door and *then* discover nobody tested it under load.
+To make an informed decision, you want the people with the most knowledge of each aspect to assess their level of confidence.
+And you want people with different comfort levels to be bought into the tradeoff you're making.
+When the servers *do* catch fire, you don't want the people holding the fire extinguishers to feel like they're cleaning up someone else's mess, but that you made a decision together to mitigate some risks and accept others.

+Taking different risk tolerances into account is especially tricky, because you have to do it deliberately.
+If you let nature take its course, the more risk-averse people will tend to be overruled, or even ignored.
+That's because if someone more comfortable with risk is making the final decision, one of the risks they're often prepared to accept is pissing off the risk-averse people!

+## A better conversation

+The next time you're in a conversation in which the phrase "good enough" is employed - especially if it seems like not every voice is being heard equally - try saying this: "I'm not sure everyone understands the same thing by the phrase 'good enough'.
+Instead, could we each describe our level of confidence with the proposed decision?"